Physical processes in protoplanetary disks: Disk evolution

 but in this case the component of angular momentum associated with the warp is communicated radially in the form of a wave.
 For a strictly inviscid disk the linearized fluid equations for the evolution of the tilt vector take a simple form \cite{lubow00},

 The speed of the warp wave is $v_w \approx c_s / 2$.

-\begin{svgraybox} In most cases we expect protoplanetary disks to have $\alpha < h/r$, and warps will evolve in the wave-like regime.
-We expect, however, that the details of warp evolution will depend upon the nature of angular momentum transport, and nothing is known about how warps behave for the transport mechanisms (such as non-ideal MHD) most relevant to protoplanetary disks.
-The differences between warp evolution with realistic transport, and that with a Navier-Stokes viscosity, are of undetermined size. \end{svgraybox}
+In most cases we expect protoplanetary disks to have $\alpha < h/r$, and warps will evolve in the wave-like regime.
+We expect, however, that the details of warp evolution will depend upon the nature of angular momentum transport, and little is known about how warps behave for the transport mechanisms (such as non-ideal MHD) most relevant to protoplanetary disks.
+The extent of the differences between warp evolution with realistic transport and that with a Navier-Stokes viscosity are undetermined.